dondongwon/LPMDataset/README.md

 - [x] (Reviewer MsAX, GHav) Include requirements.txt
 - [x] (Reviewer S6Me) Include metadata on learning objectives - can be found in the video_links.csv in the dataset

-- [ ] (Reviewer MsAX) Clearer instructions on how to handle this dataset, what corresponds to 1 example of the dataset - what is the primary key?
+- [x] Structure of Dataset
-- [ ] (Reviewer MsAX) Update readme to include how to reconsititute the splits of train and test (include references to code line number)
+- [x] (Reviewer MsAX) Clearer instructions on how to handle this dataset, what corresponds to 1 example of the dataset - can be found in examples/quickstart.ipynb

 - [ ] (Reviewer FPNg, GHav) Dataset Extension: Include prepocessing tools, as well as automatic preprocessing steps (LayoutParser, PysceneDetect)
 - [ ] (Reviewer FPNg, GHav) Dataset Extension: Include manual annotation scripts (MTurk javascript code)